 And there is a lot of very obvious prostitution.
 Painted Cambodian ladies and rather repulsive Barangs, fat and very red from too much sun and too much booze coming from the devil knows where.

-Another thing that blunts my enthusiasm is the poverty.
-Usually when I’m travelling, I have this early bird routine visiting all the museums and sights and being half dead by 6.30 p. m.
+Another thing that blunts my enthusiasm is poverty.
+Usually, when I’m travelling, I have this early bird routine of visiting all the museums and sights and being half dead by 6.30 p. m.
 So I hardly ever go out.